JCPTrevillian/testimonials/README.md

 **Testimonials responsive page:  HTML | CSS | JAVASCRIPT**
 \
 \
-This is a responsive patient testimonials page that slides from patient tetimonial page to patient testimonial page by clicking the round buttons below the image and text box.
-The elongated oval button informs user where they are within the 4 testimonials.
+This is a responsive patient testimonials page that slides from patient testimonial page to patient testimonial page by clicking the round buttons below the image and text box.
+The elongated oval button informs user where they are within sequential order of the 4 testimonials.
 \
 \
 \
-***This is the rendering of each patient testimonial when you click the button:***
+***This is the rendering for each patient testimonial when you click the button:***
 \
 \
 ![pt1](https://github.com/JCPTrevillian/testimonials/assets/95890754/076cab5c-ef46-4eaa-9eda-24c906250a1c)